GUIDE TO INFECTION CONTROL IN THE HEALTHCARE SETTING

-- Consider automatic “stop orders” for indwelling urinary catheters.
+- Consider automatic computer-generated reminders or “stop orders” for indwelling urinary catheters.

-The development of a nursing, physician, and laboratory team to review and revise protocols and procedures for better catheter management can promote the proper indications for urinary catheter placement and management.
-A continuously closed system of urinary drainage is the cornerstone of infection control and clear criteria for the removal of urinary catheters without a physician’s order are part of bundled strategies for the reduction of CA-UTI.
-Novel urinary catheters impregnated with antibiotic drugs or coated with anti-infective material exhibit antimicrobial activity that reduces the risk of HUTI for short-term catheterizations; however, their routine use is not recommended.
-In the future, a major biotechnology effort to reduce the prevalence rate of HUTIs and indeed of all hospital-related nosocomial infections is likely to be represented by vaccines against important multidrug-resistant microorganisms, such as enteric Gram-negative bacilli.
+Overall, protocols should be implemented to promote the proper indications for urinary catheter placement and management.
+A continuously closed system of urinary drainage is the cornerstone of infection control and clear criteria for the removal of urinary catheters are part of bundled strategies for the reduction of CAUTI.
+Novel urinary catheters impregnated with antibiotic drugs or coated with anti-infective material exhibit antimicrobial activity that may reduce the risk of CA UTI for short-term catheterizations; however, their routine use is not recommended.
+In the future, a major biotechnology effort to reduce the prevalence rate of CA UTIs and indeed of all hospital-related nosocomial infections is likely to be represented by vaccines against important multidrug-resistant microorganisms, such as enteric Gram-negative bacilli.

 - Baillie CA, Epps M, Hanish A, et al. Usability and Impact of a Computerized Clinical Decision Support Intervention Designed to Reduce Urinary Catheter Utilization and Catheter-Associated Urinary Tract Infections.
 Infect Control Hosp Epidemiol.
 2014; 35(9):1147–55.

 - Beeson PB.
 The Case Against the Catheter.
 Am J Med.
 1958; 24(1):1-3.

 - Chenoweth C, Saint S. Preventing Catheter-Associated Urinary Tract Infections in the Intensive Care Unit.
 Crit Care Clin.
 2013; 29(1):19–32. doi: 10.1016/j.ccc.2012.10.005.